koodo-reader/koodo-reader/README.md

 ## Help

-Click [here](https://github.com/troyeguo/koodo-reader/issues) to report your issue, or visit https://koodo.960960.xyz/support for help.
+Click [here](https://github.com/troyeguo/koodo-reader/issues) to report your issue, or visit [Website](https://koodo.960960.xyz/support) for more instruction.

-## Support
+## Sponsor

-If you found this project helpful, please give us a star.
+If you found this project helpful, please consider giving us a star.